sourcegraph/about/content/blogposts/2024/towards-infinite-context-for-code.md

 Sourcegraph has pioneered the application of generative AI to enterprise codebases with Cody, the first AI coding assistant to incorporate code search and code intelligence into AI code generation.
 This focus has allowed us to deploy Cody to some of the leading enterprises, such as Palo Alto Networks and Leidos, which have massive codebases that power billions of dollars of revenue and digital infrastructure.
 One of the next frontiers we're examining is long context window models, which present an interesting set of questions for the next evolution of code AI.
 For instance, will long context models replace RAG in real-world coding settings?
 Let's take a deep dive and find out.

+<Alert type="info">Note: this post is about our experiments with long-context window models and covers some features that aren't yet available in Cody today.</Alert>

 ## Evaluation setup

 Sourcegraph is partnering with Google to evaluate how long-context window models perform in real-world coding scenarios.
 In this post, we focus on technical question answering as a key inner-loop development task.
 We find incorporating long context models into Cody improves 3 key quality metrics while reducing the rate of hallucination: